Blood money in Islam: Iran

 During the four haraam months; namely Dhu al-Qi'dah, Dhu al-Hijjah, Muharram, and Rajab; when wars and killings were traditionally discouraged in the Arabian Peninsula and later in the larger Islamic world, the blood money rates is increased by a third.

 Iran's 1991 Islamic Penal Code originally only specified the diya for a Muslim man.
 In the absence of a specification of diya for non-Muslims, Iranian judges referred to traditional Shi'ite fiqh.
 In 2003, Article 297 of the 1991 Code was amended according to a fatwa by Ayatollah Khamenei.
 This resulted in recognition of equal diya for Muslims and non-Muslims.
-However, according to the 2006 US State Department Religious Freedom Report on Iran, women and Bahais were excluded from the equalization provisions of 2003 and that Baha'i blood was considered "Mobah, meaning it can be spilled with impunity".
+However, according to the 2006 US State Department Religious Freedom Report on Iran, women and Baháʼís were excluded from the equalization provisions of 2003 and that Baháʼí blood was considered "Mobah, meaning it can be spilled with impunity".
 The 2013 Islamic Penal Code (which replaced the 1991 code), recognizes the equality between Muslims and non-Muslims in article 554.
 The 2013 penal code also makes diya for men and women equal in cases of homicide.
 However, according to Mohammad H. Tavana, it is unclear if the diya between men and women is equal in cases of bodily harm; that has been left to the Iranian courts to decide.